-When used in a live setting a word cloud immediately increases the interactivity and engagement of the presentation with the audience.
-Everyone sees ideas expand and shrink before their own eyes as they are being entered.
+When used in a live setting it immediately increases the interactivity and engagement of the presentation with the audience.
+There’s a very good reason it is one of our most popular slide types.
+Everyone sees ideas expand and shrink before their own eyes.

-Word clouds are powerful, insightful, and make understanding data easier to understand, the only problem is, you’re not sure when you should use one and what questions to ask, don’t worry, Mentimeter has you covered.
-Here are some great ideas to get you started:
+Word clouds are powerful, insightful, and make understanding data easier to understand.
+Now if you’re wondering when you should use one and what questions to ask, don’t worry, Mentimeter has you covered.
+Here are some great ideas to help you get started:

 Get to know your audience: So you're giving a presentation at an event where you don’t know anyone and you want to find out who is out there….
 Use a word cloud.